gwax/mtg_ssm/README.md

 for anyone looking to build tools around magic card data.
 It is pretty much **THE** source for structured magic card data.
 Without MTG JSON this project would not have been possible.

+# Changelog

+## 1.2.0

+* Complete rework of the serialization architecture.
+* Rebuild of the manager cli.
+* CLI interface changes.
+See help for changes.

+## 1.1.0

+* Complete rework of the data model storage.
+Drop sqlite based data models in favor of custom classes and dict based indexes.

+## 1.0.2

+* Version bump MTGJSON support.

+## 1.0.1

+* Fixed some PyPI related issues.

+## 1.0.0

+* Initial stable release.